DanielBoxer/BlenDir/README.md

 - Extract the `ZIP` file
 - Move the folder inside the extracted folder into your Blender `addons` directory
 - Enable BlenDir

+## Notes

+- For more information, read the tooltips/descriptions of the buttons and settings
+- BlenDir is for Blender version 2.90 and above